 If you want to start a career as a plumber in Iowa, the first step is getting the right training.
 Plumbing is a skilled trade, and Iowa requires proper education and an apprenticeship before you can get licensed.
-Picking the right school will set you up for success.
+Picking the right school will help you compare options.

 I’ve worked in the trades for years and know that quality training makes all the difference.
 Below, you’ll find the top plumbing training options in Iowa and what you need to know before enrolling.